-If you’ve been charged with a violation of PC 653m, you need to act fast.
+If you’ve been charged with a violation of PC 653m, even as a first-time offense, you need to act fast.
 An experienced San Diego domestic violence attorney can help you defend your rights.
 Contact Blair Defense Criminal Lawyers to schedule a free consultation.

-Statute of Limitations for Domestic Violence in California
+Statute of Limitations for California Domestic Violence Cases

 Prosecutors have up to five years to file a charge of domestic violence against you.
 The clock starts running on the date the abuse was alleged to have occurred.
 If they fail to file charges by this statute of limitations deadline, they will likely not be able to prosecute you for the alleged crime, except under extraordinary circumstances.

-Contact us today for more information about the statute of limitations in your case.
+Contact us today for more information about the California statute of limitations in your case.

 Federal Law for Domestic Violence